akbaritabar/bibliometric_data_for_demographic_research/0_code/03_parallelization_with_dask_duckdb_dbeaver.md

 It gives multiple interfaces (e.g., to connect and use it in Python, R or other languages) and I very much liked their command line interface that allows using `SQL` for your queries.
 This allows me (by keeping a coherent data structure and file/column naming) to use the same SQL scripts I have written before on the newly parsed data.

 To use DuckDB's CLI in a more structured way, I turned to [DBeaver](https://dbeaver.io/) which is an open-source database manager tool.
 I just needed to establish a connection as DuckDB (DBeaver comes with the needed drivers, you need to create an empty `.db` (database) file, which you can do by downloading the CLI, calling e.g., `duckdb.exe mydb.db` for windows using CMD, or `./duckdb mydb.db` on mac/linux terminal).
-First I am using the pragma keywords to tell DuckDB how much RAM and parallel threads it can use and afterwards create views to my large parquet files (see example SQL script below) and then run my SQL scripts as usual.
+First I am using the pragma keywords to tell DuckDB how much RAM and parallel threads it can use and afterwards create views to my large parquet files (see example SQL script below or in script `04_simple_duckdb_dbeaver_query.sql` in the code directory) and then run my SQL scripts as usual.

 ```SQL